okbob/pspg/README.md

 ## Solaris

-There are few issues requires manual code changes for successful compilation - and still this pager doesn't work there.
+There are few issues requires manual code changes for successful compilation - we successfully tested `pspg`, but although `pspg` was linked with ncursesw libraries, the utf8 encoding support didn't work correctly.

-* `configure --without-ncursesw`,
 * remove unsupported functionality from `Makefile` (`ifdef`,`endif`), replace `-include` by `include`,
 * remove link on `termcap` library from `config.make`.
 It is unwanted artefact under config tests of readline library.